MPAS-Dev/compass/docs/design_docs/compass_package.rst

 The directory structure currently imposed by COMPASS (``core/configuration/resoltuion/testcase/step``) is too rigid for many applications.
-Some testcases (e.g. convergence tests) require multiple resolutions within the testcase.
-Some configurations would prefer to sort testcases based on another parameter or property besides resolution.
-It would be convenient if the directory structure could be more flexible, depending on the needs of a given configuration and testcase.
-Even so, it is important that the subdirectory of each testcase and step is unique, they do not overwrite one another.
+Some test cases (e.g. convergence tests) require multiple resolutions within the test case.
+Some configurations would prefer to sort test cases based on another parameter or property besides resolution.
+It would be convenient if the directory structure could be more flexible, depending on the needs of a given configuration and test case.
+Even so, it is important that the subdirectory of each test case and step is unique, they do not overwrite one another.